the-ahuja-lab/evolf-pipeline/README.md

 ## System Requirements

-1. EvOlf pipeline required minimum of 12 GB to run properly as it utilizes various pytorch and tensorflow models for generating featurizers.
+1. EvOlf pipeline requires a minimum of 12 GB to run properly as it utilises various PyTorch and TensorFlow models for generating featurizers.
-2. To make use of parallel processing provided by nextflow, a multi-core processor system is required.
+2. To make use of parallel processing provided by Nextflow, a multi-core processor system is required.
-3. Although GPU is not reuired to  run EvOlf, it is still a preferrable choice to run EvOlf on GPU with minimum of 12GB vRAM to make the pipeline quick.
+3. Although a GPU is not required to run EvOlf, it is still a preferable choice to run EvOlf on a GPU with a minimum of 12GB vRAM to make the pipeline quick.

-Kindly refer to [Hardware Configuration](#hardware-profiles--profile) section to see how to configure hardware setting and profiles as per your system.
+Kindly refer to [Hardware Configuration](#hardware-profiles--profile) section to see how to configure hardware settings and profiles as per your system.

 -----